PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

     <img src=".\breda.PNG" />
 </figure>
 <br>
+*Figure 2.
+An overview of the municipality of Breda.*

 In addition, you are expected to ensure that your solution complies to the latest legal and ethical frameworks.
 Introductory workshops will be provided on this subject.